wp-plugins/schedule-posts-calendar/readme.txt

 7. The schedule mode in the posts/pages list.

 == Changelog ==
+= 3.3 =
+* Bug fix on the theme selection code, thanks JochenT.
+* Code update to resolve depricated use of role/responsibilities when adding the admin page, thanks JochenT.

 = 3.2 =
 * Minor update, in pervious versions if you use the quick edit mode and make a change to the scheduled date it would not update the scheduled date in the list.
-* Test up to WordPress 3.4.1
+* Test up to WordPress 3.4.1.

 = 3.1 =
 * Minor bug fix, when using the new quick edit mode in the posts/pages changing the date/time would incorrectly set the hour to be the same as the minute.